Personal Finance – Benefits

 - No down payment is required or private mortgage insurance.

-- You or your spouse are eligible for numerous tax deductions, some extended to all citizens in certain situations and others exclusive to service members and their families.
+- You or your spouse may be eligible for numerous tax deductions, some extended to all citizens in certain situations and others exclusive to service members and their families.

 - Military OneSource provides free tax preparation and filing services and tax consultations.